Portrait of Jan de Leeuw: Frame and inscriptions

 fifteenth and sixteenth centuries", where the years in the text are represented when the values of the Roman numerals are summed.
-According to Bauman they can be found in its year of completion, the year of the sitter's birth and his age, although both Max Friedländer and Erwin Panofsky only accepted the first two.
+According to Bauman they can be found in the year of completion, the year of the sitter's birth and his age, although both Max Friedländer and Erwin Panofsky only accepted the first two.

 Addressing the frank and direct aspect of the inscription, art historian Till-Holger Borchert remarked that the picture "appears to be speaking: the portrait address the viewer in the first person singular.
 The dialogue with the viewer initiated by the challenging gaze of the sitter is continued in the "spoken" address on the frame".
 This sentiment is echoed by Guy Bauman of the Metropolitan Museum of Art who wrote in 1986 that, "Van Eyck seems, in a God-like way, not only to have endowed the sitter with sight and to have affected his rebirth, but also, recalling Fazio's remark, to have given the portrait a voice".